13 October 2021

 Nevertheless, I don’t recommend making a habit out of it.
 Recording sprint reviews usually take up more work and time than a good old meeting.

-How to conduct your first scrum sprint review?
+How to conduct your first successful sprint review?
 Summary

-To sum up this article, a few things to remember:
+To sum up this scrum review article, a few things to remember:

 - Yes, leading a sprint review is stressful but good preparation and practice make each subsequent one easier.
 You might even get used to them!

 - It is you who present the results of the work in a given sprint.
-But the entire team is responsible for the quality of those results.
+But the entire group collaborates and shares responsibilities for the quality of those results.

-- Spring review is just one of the many similar meetings that you will have to attend or lead.
-So even if something doesn’t go your way once, the next time it will only get better.
+- Sprint review is just one of the many similar meetings that you will have to attend or lead.
+So even if something didn’t go your way in the last sprint, the next one will only get better.

 To finally cheer you up, I can 100% guarantee that most of the experienced people you work with today had a nightmarish demo that caused them a cold sweat and heart attack.
 Now, it’s probably a funny anecdote told with nostalgia.